 Oregon family activities for après ski or a day off Bachelor’s slopes include dog sledding, cross country skiing, snowmobiling with Central Oregon Adventures just three miles from the mountain, touring the High Desert Museum in Bend, or visiting Tumalo Falls 100′ waterfall just 11 miles from Bend.

-Bachelor Ski Resort is owned by Powdr Corp who also owns Boreal, Las Vegas and Killington and Pico.
+Bachelor Ski Resort is owned by Powdr Corp who also owns Boreal, Las Vegas and Killington and Pico, and an IKON Pass partner resort.
 Bachelor has an exciting 10 Master Plan approved by the US Forest Service in 2016, including a new Eastside quad lift with new trails extending below the current catch line cat track, replacement of the Rainbow and Sunrise lifts, a larger Sunrise Lodge and improved Children’s Center, and Zip Line.

 Mt Bachelor Stats: